Police investigate after man's body found near burning car in East St. Louis

 An autopsy was scheduled for later today.
 Dye confirmed the man's body was completely burned.

 Illinois State Police Master Sgt.
-Craig Nolan said police are treating it as a suspicious death investigation but did not release additional information.
+Craig Nolan said police are treating it as a homicide but did not release additional information.

 The identity of the man has not been released by the coroner.